Skip to main content

 Our role

-Customs has a role in protecting New Zealand from unlawful imports or exports of pirated and counterfeit goods.
-We administer the border protection measures which are set out in the Trade Marks Act 2002 and the Copyright Act 1994 for intellectual property.
+Customs has a role in protecting New Zealand from unlawful imports or exports of pirated goods, counterfeit goods, and goods infringing upon a registered GI.
+We administer the border protection measures which are set out in the Trade Marks Act 2002, the Copyright Act 1994, and the Geographical Indications Registration Act 2006 for intellectual property.

-For a detailed list of trade mark and copyright notices accepted by us, see Intellectual property rights notices.
+For a detailed list of trade mark, copyright and GI notices accepted by us, see Intellectual property rights notices.

-Customs also has the power to detain goods if a Customs officer has reasonable cause to suspect the goods are pirated or counterfeit even if a notice has not been filed.
+Customs also has the power to detain goods if a Customs officer has reasonable cause to suspect the goods are pirated, counterfeit or goods infringing upon a registered GI even if a notice has not been filed.

 Copyright